bckmnn/qml-gridsystem/README.md

 # qml-gridsystem

-A gridsystem for QML similar to grid systems that are available for CSS.
+A grid system for QML similar to grid systems that are available for CSS.
 You specify how many columns a object should occupy and the GSGrid does the layout for you.